RafaelOfEldor/ecommerce-app/README.md

 # ecommerce-app
-An ecommerce website using spring boot + react, deployed through AWS with docker.
+An ecommerce website using spring boot + postgreSQL + react, deployed through AWS ECS with docker.

-Made to improve and display my spring boot backend skills.
+Made to improve and display my spring boot backend skills, as well as learn some docker and AWS.

-Nothing costs any money lol, check your accounts payment details after signing up to see a wonderful little treat.
+Nothing costs any money lol, check your accounts payment details after signing up/in to see a wonderful little treat.

 Also, please be aware that while i require info from a user to show most of my functionality, you don't need to